-but their nobles (ULT)
+but their nobles (ULT) But the leading citizens of Tekoa (UST)

 Here Nehemiah is indicating a contrast between what these people should have done and what they actually did.
 You can use a word like "but" to indicate this.
-Alternate translation: "But the leading citizens of Tekoa" (See: Connect - Contrast Relationship)
+Alternate translation: "But the leading citizens of Tekoa" (See: Connect Contrast Relationship)

-did not bring their necks to the service of their lords (ULT)
+did not bring their necks to the service of their lords (ULT) were too proud to do the work that the leaders (of Judah had asked them to do (UST)